damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 The employee commits himself, in case he works with employers computer system or the computer system from a client, to use the equipment in a correct way, whereby:

 1. Employee will not (illegally) copy any information, source codes or applications from the computer system to (portable) storage media or any other way, except with explicit permission of the Employer.
-1. Employee will only install software that is licenced for free commercial use, or for which a valid licence is acquired.
+1. Employee will only install software that is licensed for free commercial use, or for which a valid license is acquired.
 1. Employee can be held responsible by Employer for any damages occurred by Employer or clients of Employer, due to breaching articles and b.

 **19\.
 Penalty clause**